tateru-io/tateru-vsphere/README.md

-# deploy-manager-vsphere
+# Tateru manager for vSphere

-Deployment manager for vSphere
+vSphere integration for Tateru deployment system